Volunteer in Cape Verde with Abroad Escape.

 Weekend shifts may be required, including Saturdays and Sundays.

-Click here for more information about the medical internship in Cape Verde.
+Click here for more information about the medical placement in Cape Verde.

 The schedule can be adjusted based on the center's needs, local conditions and unforeseen circumstances.